-The Generation Indigenous initiative focuses on improving the lives of Native youth through new investments and increased engagement.
-This initiative takes a comprehensive, culturally responsive approach to ensure all young Native people can reach their full potential.
-Gen-I helps improve the lives of Native youth by prompting a national dialogue, and policies and programs to mobilize and cultivate the next generation of Native leaders.
+The CNYC is an initiative under the Generation Indigenous Network (Gen-I) which was established by the Obama White House to improve the lives of Native youth by prompting a national dialogue, and policies and programs to mobilize and cultivate the next generation of Native leaders.